CRFricke/Authorization.Core/docs/Install-UI-Package.md

 ﻿## Installing the Authorization.Core.UI package

-This section assumes that ASP.NET Core Identity is already installed, and that you can sucessfully log in.
+This section assumes that ASP.NET Core Identity is already installed and you can sucessfully log in.
 To create a new ASP.NET Core Web Application with authentication, see [Create a Web app with authentication](https://docs.microsoft.com/en-gb/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio#create-a-web-app-with-authentication).
 To add authentication to an existing ASP.NET Core Application, see